Chicken Seekh Kabab: Easy Pakistani Recipe

 Chicken Seekh Kabab

 Therefore, when I make this grilled chicken meat on the skewers, I almost always make it in bulk, like 2 kilos.
-Once I cook them, I freeze them.ย
+Once I cook them, I freeze them.
+They’re handy when I don’t have time to fix lunch, as they can be our quick, tasty lunch.

 What is Chicken Seekh Kabab?

-Chicken seekh kabab is the mince/ ground chicken mixed with fragrant spices and herbs and then grilled on the skewers.ย
+Chicken seekh kabab is ground chicken mixed with fragrant spices and herbs, then grilled on skewers.

-You can get the readily minced chicken, or you can grind the chicken yourself using a food processor or a meat miner.
-If you do the latter, I suggest you use boneless chicken thighs, which have a bit of fat and are more flavorsome.
+You can buy the chicken already minced, or grind it yourself in a food processor or meat grinder.
+If you do the latter, I suggest using boneless chicken thighs, which have a bit of fat and are more flavorful.

 Apart from the garam masala, I think other ingredients are pretty straightforward.